FiendOfAshes/Scripts/README.md

 # Scripts
 Small, bare minimum projects with some useful functionality written in Python and Bash.
 The following is a list of scripts in this repository:
-- fc.sh - a find-and-copy script written in Bash
+- fc.sh - a find-and-copy script written in Bash (currently being updated.)
 - palette_generator.py
 - pdf_spider.py
 ---